MeherwerAli/client-assignment/README.md

 **Infrastructure Layer**
 - Docker containers for all services
-- MongoDB database with authentication
+- PostgreSQL database with authentication
 - Nginx for frontend serving
 - Health checks and monitoring